quikdev/go/README.md

 Consider the standard `go run myapp.go` command.
 This produces a temporary executable with a unique filename before running the temporary executable.
 Windows Defender and other antivirus suites can block these temporary files, throwing `Access denied.` errors (often sporadically).
 Exceptions can be made to allow-list executables in these tools, but they expect the executable to have a consistent name.
 As a result, it is easier to run `go build myapp.go && myapp.exe` so `myapp.exe` can be allow-listed with the antivirus suite.
 This is not intuitive or easy to remember when you're used to just running `go run myapp.go`.
 Plus, it's annoying to take time specifically to allow-list a particular executable.
 Most developers bypass this by allowing all executables, which defeats the purpose of these protections.

+QuikGo automates this process, guaranteeing the same file name is used for each build while maintaining the simplicity of `go run`.

 **_For Windows Users_**

 Typically, Windows will grant access after denying if the same file is explicitly run a few times.
 There are scenarios where you may need to exclude it from Windows Defender though.